Darren Clarke: 1990–92: Early career

-Clarke turned professional in 1990 and played his first full season on the European Tour in 1991.
+Clarke turned professional in 1990 and he played his first full season on the European Tour in 1991.
 He contested in his first major championship at the 1991 Open Championship, making the cut before finishing in a tie for 64th place.
-In 1992 Clarke had a solid season on the European Tour, finishing 41st in overall Order of Merit, in doing so achieving his highest finish of his career at the time with a second-place finish at the Honda Open.
+In 1992 Clarke had a solid season on the European Tour, finishing 41st in overall Order of Merit, in doing so achieving the highest finish of his career at the time with a second-place finish at the Honda Open.
 He finished three strokes behind champion Bernhard Langer.

 1993–95: First European Tour win and steady progress

 Clarke's real breakthrough year was in 1993 when he won his maiden European Tour event and played his way to 8th position on the Order of Merit.
 After a relatively solid but unspectacular first half of the season, Clarke's form improved greatly during the August–September stretch, achieving four top-10 finishes in four consecutive tournaments.

 In October 1993, Clarke won his maiden European Tour event at the Alfred Dunhill Open in Belgium.
 Clarke had the lead after 54 holes and held off the challenge of Englishman Nick Faldo and Vijay Singh, who shot a final-round 64.
 Clarke prevailed by two strokes.
 A month later Clarke nearly won his second title at the European Tour's season-ending Volvo Masters, however, he was pipped to the title by Colin Montgomerie who finished one stroke clear.
 Overall for the season Clarke made 24 out of 30 cuts and finished in the top-10 on seven occasions.

 The follow-up year in 1994 was another solid season for Clarke on the tour, making 17 of 21 cuts and finishing 37th on the Order of Merit list.
 Clarke also played in his first U.S. Open although he missed the cut and had his highest finish, at the time, in The Open Championship with a tie for 38th place.
 In 1995, Clarke had better success, with seven top-10s in 27 events, most notably at the Portuguese Open where he finished second after losing a sudden-death playoff to Adam Hunter on the first extra hole, despite having the joint 54-hole lead.
 Clarke ended the year 14th on the Order of Merit.